Getting Around

 CTA Impacts

-There are currently no impacts to the Red Line Lake station.
+The Lake Red Line subway station will remain open.
+There are currently no impacts to the subway station.

 Additional information about CTA impacts can be found at: https://www.transitchicago.com/